How to Wash Pillows: Full Guide and Expert Tips

 Here’s how you can keep your pillows fresh and spotless.

-As a general rule, remember to wash your pillows every 6 months.
+As a general rule, remember to wash pillows every 6 months.

 However, if you’re allergy-prone or your pillow has visible dirt, more frequent cleaning might be needed.

-Quarterly washing is advised for those who eat in bed, have pets, or sweat heavily.
+It is advised to wash pillows quarterly for those who eat in bed, have pets, or sweat heavily.

 Depending on use, specialty pillows (like a throw pillow) should be cleaned every 3-6 months.